egmontmika/egmontmika.com/content/blog/his ways.md

 Your answer will depend on where your focus is.
 Whether it is on yourself and your problems and desires, or on Him and His concerns.

-On His ways or on yours.
+On your ways or on His.

 Depending on your focus you either mostly talk or mostly listen.